microsoft/pxt/common-docs/github/getting-started.md

 Advanced users can use a [developer token](/github/token) so that they can work directly with GitHub without having to sign in with the app.

+If you don't already have a GitHub account, you will need to [sign up](/github/sign-up) for one first.

 ### ~

 ## Step 2 - Make code changes